THEA - Theatre

 Continued study of safe and realistic-looking violence for the stage and screen.
 The emphasis is on two weapon styles which rotate year to year.
 Students expand and deepen skill acquisition and acting components.
 The final culminates in scenes that incorporate choreographed theatrical violence.
 Students have the option to participate in a Society of American Fight Directors Skills Proficiency Test adjudicated by an SAFD Fight Master.
 Students who successfully pass the test receive a certificate of study from this national body.
 Repeatable for a total of 6 credit hours.
 Prerequisite(s): THEA 365 with a C or better.

 Advanced theatre production work as arranged by students in direction, acting, scenery and lighting, costume design and construction, or theatre management with a professional theatre company.
-Prerequisite(s): junior standing or departmental consent.
-Maximum of 15 credits of internship activity applicable toward graduation.
+A maximum of 15 credits of internship activity are applicable toward graduation.
+Repeatable for credit.
+Prerequisite(s): instructor's consent.

 THEA 481.
 Cooperative Education (1-3).